clarkscoberly/python_data_structures/Stacks.md

 ### Introduction

-A **stack** is a data structure that takes data and returns back to the user the last item that was put into it.
-Effectively creating a last in first out or LIFO.
-This is used for various effects and a wide range of problems implemented in python using a list.
+A **stack** is a data structure that takes a piece of data and adds it to a container which you can only pull out the last item that was put into it.
+Effectively creating a last in first out or *LIFO*.
+This is used for various effects and a wide range of problems.
+It is implemented within python using a list/array.

 Consider the way that you eat icecream for example.
-The first pieces of icecream that you actually eat when you pull out that first scoop was the last drop of icecream put in during it's production.
-As the carton is filled from bottom to top.
-Code inside of this data structure is much the same.
-You store the first *bits* of code at the bottom of the stack and pile other pieces on top of it.
+The first bites of icecream that you eat when you pull out those first scoops were the last drops of icecream placed within that container during production. **The carton is filled from bottom to top.** Code inside of a **stack** is much the same.
+You store the first *bits* of code at the bottom of the **stack** and pile other pieces on top of it.

-What is the purpose of the data structure?

-What is the performance of the data structure (you will need to talk about big O notation)?

-What kind of problems can be solved using the data structure?

-How would the data structure be used in Python (in some cases you will need to discuss recursion)?

-What kind of errors are common when using the data structure?

 ### Purpose and Characteristics
 The Undo, not to be confused with the hairstyle, the updo.